-There must have been something noodley in the water almost ten years ago as the seeds of the local DIY scene were sown.
+There must have been something noodley in the Richmond water almost ten years ago as the seeds of the current DIY scene were sown.

 While RVA’s legacy of math rock stretches back to the late ’80s and early ’90s with Breadwinner, King Sour and many others, seemingly out of nowhere a totally distinct new wave sprouted out of the house show scene in the early 2010s led by the Subterranea Collective.